The School of Operations Research

 particularly photos 4 and 9.)

-He and his wife Jen are living in South Hadley, MA, where
+He and his wife Jen are living in Newton, MA, where

 teaches mathematics at